wiredtiger/wiredtiger/test/cppsuite/README.md

 There is no default implementation as this function is intended to be user-defined.
 The number of threads, operations performed in each transaction, sleep time between each operation, size of the keys and values are defined in the configuration file.

 ## Checkpoint
 A checkpoint operation executes a checkpoint on the database every 60 seconds.
 Checkpoints are enabled or disabled by assigning one or zero threads in the configuration file, and are enabled by default.
-Checkpoints frequency is defined in the configuration file.
+The checkpoint frequency is defined in the configuration file.

 ## Validate
 The default validation algorithm requires the default [operation tracker](#operation-tracker) configuration.
 If the operation tracker is reconfigured, the default validation is skipped.
 The default validator checks if the WiredTiger tables are consistent with the tables tracked by the operation tracker by comparing their content.
 The validation (and hence the test) fails if there is any mismatch.